 Bilateral Economic Relations

 The United States imposed a near total economic embargo on North Korea in 1950 when North Korea attacked the South.
 Over the following years, some U.S. sanctions were eased, but others were imposed.
+Most recently, in the wake of the DPRK’s cyber-attack targeting Sony Pictures Entertainment, Executive Order 13687 imposed new sanctions against the government of North Korea and the Korean Workers’ Party, effective January 2, 2015.
 U.S. economic interaction with North Korea remains minimal.

 North Korea's Membership in International Organizations